aspl-lang/aspl/introduction.md

 }elseif(requestedProduct == "banana"){
     print("You successfully bought a banana")
 }else{
-    print("I'm sorry, but we don't offer the product: " + product) }
+    print("I'm sorry, but we don't offer the product: " + requestedProduct) }
 ```